General GI Bill Benefit Information

 What is a third party memo?

 A "third party memo" is not a credit or a payment.
-IT IS A PLACE HOLDER FOR POST 9/11 & CHAPTER 31.
+IT IS A PLACE HOLDER FOR POST 9/11 (based on eligibility percentage) & CHAPTER 31 benefits.
 It tells you and us (UWG) how much money we anticipate to be disbursed on your behalf from the VA.
-It prevents your schedule from being dropped for non-payment as the fee payment deadline approaches.
 You are responsible for ensuring you see a "memo" on your bill.
 You need to let us know if you do not see this "memo."
 It is also important to remember that Financial Aid such as: Pell Grants, student loans, scholarships, and waivers are used first towards the bill.
 If you do not have enough "Fin Aid" to cover the cost of your entire bill (includes GI Bill "memo") you will not receive a refund at the beginning of the semester.
 You will have to wait until your GI Bill has paid UWG before you receive any applicable refunds.
 You are responsible for any amounts not covered by the Post 9/11 GI Bill.